lyannabueno/lyannabueno/README.md

 ## Hi there 👋 I am Ana Bueno!

-- 🔭 Front-End Developer with over 1 year of experience in web development, creating and maintaining dynamic and responsive applications.
+- 🔭 Front-End Developer with 2 years of experience in web development, creating and maintaining dynamic and responsive applications.
 Proficient in HTML5, CSS3, JavaScript ES6, TypeScript, preprocessors LESS and SASS, and frameworks such as Bootstrap, jQuery, BootStrap and Vue.js.
 Skilled in using packaging and automation tools like Parcel, Gulp, and Grunt, as well as knowledgeable in React.js, Node.js and Git.
 Currently studying and practicing Back-End integration with Python in developed projects.

 <p align="center">
   <a href="https://github.com/lyannabueno">